maweki/ssfsm/README.md

 # ssfsm - Stupidly Simple Finite State Machines

-ssfsm is a constructive library implementing deterministic finite state machines (currently only deterministic finite automaton - DFAs).
+ssfsm is a constructive library implementing finite state machines (currently only deterministic finite automaton - DFAs).
 The fun thing is, that it has a stupidly simple API.